kazuhitoyokoi/nr-handson-techxchange2025/chatapp.md

 ![](images/function4simplechatui.png)

-In the template node, replace the existing code with the following code to show Chat UI using Vuetify.
+In the template node, replace the existing code with the following code to display the chat UI using Vuetify.

 ```
 <template>